Forming Men and Women for and with Others

 Mission & Ministry Team

 Our team is made up of Fr.
-Rick Malloy, Director of Mission and Ministry; Matilda Rudolph, Director of Campus Ministry; and Caroline McKinley, Service Coordinator & Jesuit Volunteer.
+Rick Malloy, Director of Mission and Integration; Ani Jamgochian Tarabishi, Assistant Director of Mission and Integration; and Kieran Emmons, Service Coordinator & Jesuit Volunteer.
 Visit our directory for more information.